 Week in Review—Fort Wayne

-FORT WAYNE, IN—The United States Attorney’s Office announced the following activity in federal court:
+FORT WAYNE, IN—The United States Attorney’s Office announced the following activity in federal Ccourt:

-Darwin Altamirano, 31, of Fort Wayne, Indiana, was sentenced to 12 months’ imprisonment with time served and given one year supervised released after pleading guilty to the felony offense of withholding information on a crime.
-According to documents filed in this case, between July 2011 and February, 2013, Altamirano concealed cocaine within a vehicle used to transport it intended for distribution by another.
-This case was the result of an investigation by the FBI Fort Wayne Safe Streets Task Force and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+Leobardo Gaona, 40, of Huntertown, Indiana, was sentenced to 10 months’ imprisonment (time served) after pleading guilty to the felony offense of conspiracy to distribute and possess with the intent to distribute less than 500 grams of a mixture and substance containing a detectable amount of cocaine.
+According to documents filed in this case, between July 2011 and February 2013, investigation revealed the existence of a large-scale narcotics distribution conspiracy operating in northeastern Indiana and southern lower Michigan.
+Through the use of several wiretaps, it was discovered that an individual by the name of Leobardo Gaona was obtaining quantities of cocaine.
+This case was the result of an investigation by FBI Fort Wayne Safe Streets Task Force and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 The Fort Wayne Safe Streets Task Force is composed of FBI agents and officers from the Indiana State Police, Allen County Police Department, and Fort Wayne Police Department.
 The New Haven Police Department, Steuben County Sheriff’s Department, Elkhart County Interdiction and Covert Enforcement Unit, South Bend Police Department, and IMAGE Drug Task Force assisted with this investigation.
-This case was prosecuted by Assistant United States Attorney Lesley J. Miller Lowery.
+This case was prosecuted by Assistant United States Attorney Lovita Morris-King.